outpaddling/LPJS/README.md

 design principals:

-- KISS (Keep It Simple, Stupid): We will not allow LPJS to fall victim to creeping feature syndrome, where software complexity grows steadily without limit to the demise of portability, reliability and maintainability.
-Our focus is on improving quality in essential features rather than adding "cool" new features for emotional appeal.
+- KISS (Keep It Simple, Stupid): We will not allow LPJS to fall victim to creeping feature syndrome (A.K.A. feature creep), where software complexity grows steadily without limit to the demise of portability, reliability and maintainability.
+Our focus is on improving __quality__ in essential features rather than adding "cool" new features for emotional appeal.
 Modularity is the key to maintainable software.
 Hence, we will not add functionality that can be readily provided by independent tools.
 E.g. file transfer for nodes that lack